18th April 2018

 2. Implant Placement

 Once the consultation and following checks have confirmed that you’re suitable for dental implants, your mould is sent off, so the dental implants can be constructed for your exact mouth specifications.
 Following this, the next step is the insertion of the implant.
 The actual placement of the implant is a relatively simple, minor surgical procedure.
 The procedure is performed under local anaesthetic, but if you’re a particularly nervous patient then the option of sedation can be discussed.
-The surgery consists of our dental surgeon directly inserting a titanium screw on your jawbone, following an incision in your gums.
-It’s the placement onto the jawbone which makes dental implants so strong and durable.
+The surgery consists of our dental surgeon directly inserting a titanium screw into your jawbone, following an incision in your gums.
+It’s the placement of the jawbone which makes dental implants so strong and durable.

 The titanium screw is the base of the implant, which the porcelain tooth replacement sits on at a later point in your treatment.

 After the insertion of the implant, we need to allow time for it to fuse with your jawbone.
 This part of the process is known as integration and is a vital part of the treatment as it impacts the strength of your implant.
 Integration can take between 6 weeks and 6 months, depending on the strength of your jawbone.
-During this stage, temporary dentures or crowns can be fitted onto the implant as to eliminate any discomfort or change to your lifestyle.
-Once our dental surgeon is confident that the implants has successfully and completely fused to the jawbone, your permanent porcelain replacements can be placed.
+During this stage, temporary dentures or crowns can be fitted onto the implant to eliminate any discomfort or change to your lifestyle.
+Once our dental surgeon is confident that the implants have successfully and completely fused to the jawbone, your permanent porcelain replacements can be placed.
 These permanent replacements have been shaped and colour matched to your existing teeth and mouth shape, to ensure the finished look is as natural-looking as possible.
-This means that only those who you choose to tell you’ve had the treatment, will be aware of it.
+This means that only those who you choose to tell you’ve had the treatment will be aware of it.

 4. Long-term care